🎙️

 💡 Key Concepts Explained

-Modern Media Business Model (Liberty Media F1)
+Modern Sports Media Business Model (Liberty Media's Approach)

 ⏱ Timeline Breakdown